ryan-ju/fullstack-checklist/README.md

 * Centralisation isn't evil, chaos is
 * [Simplicity is the ultimate sophistication](https://www.fastcompany.com/1790791/steve-jobs-biographer-apple-founder-was-driven-simplicity-mystical-thinking-and-occasional-l)
 * [Exceptions are not exceptional](https://medium.com/continuousdelivery/exceptional-exceptions-5110671b3028), they're part of the system and part of the story
-* Make choices based on problem, not on hype or "I like X"
+* Make choices based on problem, not on hype or bias

 # Frontend